-Interest in Eli Cohen boomed this year, after Netflix produced a series about the legendary Israeli spy.
+Interest in Eli Cohen boomed after Netflix produced a series about the legendary Israeli spy.
 Cohen’s success in penetrating the top echelons of the Syrian government remains one of the IDF’s and Mossad’s greatest achievements.
 But it also highlights a major problem faced by Israel’s spymasters today.

 In the 1960s, Israel’s intelligence community could recruit agents from a huge pool of Jews born in Muslim countries.
 Indeed, more than 700,000 arrived in Israel between 1944 and 1964.
 Such immigrants were a priceless asset for a nation struggling to survive in a hostile Middle East.

-The Egyptian-born Cohen used his flawless language skills and familiarly with Arab culture to operate in Syria under deep cover.
+The Egyptian-born Cohen used his flawless language skills and familiarity with Arab culture to operate in Syria under deep cover.
 Before his assignment, he lived in an Arab village in northern Israel for further training.
 Later, he was sent to Argentina to reinforce his credentials as a wealthy Arab businessman.

 Cohen maintained his cover story in Syria for three years, while building a vast network of contacts among the country’s elites.
 He was able to accomplish this incredible feat because he was in essence an Arab, albeit a Jewish one.
 Today, there are hardly any Eli Cohens left.

-Young Israelis Shun Arabic
+Young Israelis shun Arabic

 Immigration to Israel from the Arab world dried up as most Jews fled en masse.
 With few exceptions, Israeli Jews born in Muslim countries are either dead or aging by now.
 Their children fully integrated into Israeli society, and most do not speak Arabic.